feralxr/spotify-charts-api/README.md

 Simple REST-style endpoints

 Suitable for Python, data analysis, and automation workflows

+**Currently configured for Daily US and Global and Weekly US and Global.
+Can be easily changed as per preference**

 Available Endpoints
 Endpoint	Description